-2. Policy Statements
+Policy Statements

-- 2.1 The City shall administer its statutory responsibilities under the applicable legislation in a fair, unbiased and equitable manner in the interest of public health, safety, order, and amenity. - 2.2 The City of Albany recognises the need for the separation of powers in respect of the adoption of regulation and the enforcement thereof. - 2.3 The City acknowledges that the enforcement of regulations is an administrative function for which statutory responsibility rests with the Chief Executive Officer. - 2.4 Each compliance investigation undertaken by the City will be assessed case by case on its merits. - 2.5 Complaints will be prioritised for investigation based upon the seriousness of the alleged breach or offence when assessed against criteria established in the Compliance and Prosecution Guidelines. - 2.6 Assessment of the priority of the matter, prior to prosecution, will include a public interest test as described in the Compliance and Prosecution Guidelines. - 2.7 Authorised City staff may undertake compliance checks on a random or routine basis.
-Evidence of a breach of legislation identified may result in an investigation and subsequent compliance action. - 2.8 City of Albany staff, volunteers, and Councillors will be bound by the City of Albany Code of Conduct Policy when undertaking the investigation and resolution of compliance issues. - 2.9 The City's communications with members of the public will be in accordance with the Customer Service Commitment and Complaints Resolution policy.

-- 2.10 The City of Albany is unable to condone the continuation of a breach or offence once it has been brought to the City's notice.
+- The City shall administer its statutory responsibilities under the applicable legislation in a fair, unbiased and equitable manner in the interest of public health, safety, order, and amenity. - The City of Albany recognises the need for the separation of powers in respect of the adoption of regulation and the enforcement thereof. - The City acknowledges that the enforcement of regulations is an administrative function for which statutory responsibility rests with the Chief Executive Officer. - Each compliance investigation undertaken by the City will be assessed case by case on its merits. - Complaints will be prioritised for investigation based on the seriousness of the alleged breach or offence when assessed against criteria established in the Compliance and Prosecution Guidelines. - Assessment of the priority of the matter, before prosecution, will include a public interest test as described in the Compliance and Prosecution Guidelines. - Authorised City staff may undertake compliance checks on a random or routine basis.
+Evidence of a breach of legislation identified may result in an investigation and subsequent compliance action. - City of Albany staff, volunteers, and Councillors will be bound by the City of Albany Code of Conduct Policy when undertaking the investigation and resolution of compliance issues. - The City's communications with members of the public will be in accordance with the Customer Service Commitment and Complaints Resolution Policy. - The City of Albany is unable to condone the continuation of a breach or offence once it has been brought to the City's notice.
 The City's compliance efforts will be applied in accordance with the Compliance and Prosecution Guidelines and within available resources.
-Accordingly, the investigation of relatively minor instances of non-compliance may be deferred or not pursued. - 2.11 The City may refuse to investigate a complaint where the City has formed the opinion that the compliance issue is either minor or unreasonable as described in the Ombudsman Western Australia Managing unreasonable complainant conduct: Practice Manual. - 2.12 The enforcement measures applied will be those considered by the CEO or delegate to be most appropriate to achieve compliance with the law and serves the public interest. - 2.13 Enforcement action will be commensurate with the seriousness of the alleged breach or offence assessed against criteria established in the Compliance and Prosecution Guidelines and consistent with legal requirements.
+Accordingly, the investigation of relatively minor instances of non-compliance may be deferred or not pursued. - The City may refuse to investigate a complaint where the City has formed the opinion that the compliance issue is either minor or unreasonable as described in the Ombudsman Western Australia Managing Unreasonable Complainant Conduct: Practice Manual. - The enforcement measures applied will be those considered by the CEO or delegate to be most appropriate to achieve compliance with the law and serve the public interest.

+Enforcement action will be commensurate with the seriousness of the alleged breach or offence assessed against criteria established in the Compliance and Prosecution Guidelines and consistent with legal requirements.